spunnyer/developer-test-api/README.md

 Welcome to the DebtPanel Developer Test repository.
 The aim of this test is to assess skills of incoming developers by using a quick (but close to real world) rapid development test.

-We estimate that this test should take no longer than an hour to complete and by having test built into this repositiory developers can be sure they have correct results before submitting a completed article.
+We estimate that this test should take no longer than an hour to complete and by having tests built into this repositiory developers can be sure they have correct results before submitting a completed article.

 ## Requirements